The House of Representatives is in the middle of trying to decide which three pieces of legislation to endorse that will end surprise medical bills.

 Increasing transparency on out-of-pocket costs

-The House Education & Labor Committee advanced legislation on Tuesday that is similar to the Energy & Commerce compromise.
+The House Education and Labor Committee advanced legislation Tuesday that is similar to the Energy and Commerce compromise.
 It would set up a benchmark rate for out-of-network costs for amounts less than or equal to $750.

-Any amount above that rate would be subject to an independent dispute resolution like arbitration for any bills above $750, just like Energy & Commerce.
+Any amount above that rate would be subject to an independent dispute resolution like arbitration for any bills above $750, just like Energy and Commerce.